arthurborgesdev/energizei-server-backup/README.md

-# energizei-server-backup
+# energizei-server
-Backup do repositorio energizei-server do energ-deploy da Digital Ocean
+App that runs the ac controller dashboard and login screen